mcltn/food-delivery-satellite-lab/README.md

 You will need to create a configmap for the Envoy container using the `envoy.yaml` file.
 Populate the placeholders for the `{{MONGO_PRIVATE_HOST}}` and `{{MONGO_PRIVATE_PORT}}` with your original MongoDB Private details.
 Populate the `{{MONGO_SATELLITE_HOST}}` and `{{MONGO_SATELLITE_PORT}}` placeholders with the new Satellite Link details you created.

-`kubectl create configmap mongo-proxy-config --from-file envoy.yaml`
+`oc create configmap mongo-proxy-config --from-file envoy.yaml`

 #### Create Satellite Cluster Group